tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-containerized-multi-user-jupyterhub-research-server.md

 It means that you have successfuly install the NVIDIA Container Toolkit and reach the onboard GPU.

+# Getting Everything Together - Docker Compose
+Up to this point, we customize and build multiple images.
+These images need an orchestrator to work together.
+Although there are various choices that you can choose to do the orchestration, I will explain how you can use [Docker Compose][dockercompose-link] in such a task.
+Docker Compose is just an addition to the Docker.
+Because of that it is very lightweight.

 [colab-link]: https://colab.research.google.com/
 [kaggle-link]: https://kaggle.com/
 [gpu-wikipedia]: https://en.wikipedia.org/wiki/Graphics_processing_unit